Why write a post about electric dog collars NZ? Let me explain.

 The E-Collar Technologies company based in America is a group of accomplished e-collar dog trainers with over 100 years of experience in the designing and manufacturing of e-collars, hunting dog training collars, and dog training collars.

-E- Collar Technologies have created the E-Collar brand of training collars.
+E- Collar Technologies has created the E-Collar brand of training collars.
 Used by trainers all over the globe including top UK dog trainers these collars have been cited as being ‘the most reliable and advanced e-collars available in the world’.

-Dog Training Innovators
+Dog Training Collars.
+The Innovators

 The E-Collar Team are the innovators in the use of low-level stimulation, providing a training collar designed to achieve superior training results without undue stress on the dog.